Maxwell-Baird/Crate/pull_request_template.md

 Please include a summary of the change:

-Commit Emojis:
-:tada: Initial commit
-:construction: HTML modifications/updates.
-:art: CSS modifications/updates.
-:crystal_ball: JS modifications/updates.
-:lipstick: hotfix any code.
-:bar_chart: new tests
-:camera_flash: adding screenshots
-:bento: Adding new assets or images
-:pencil: DOCS (README.md)

-:beetle: If it is a bug or issue fix, describe the issue that was fixed.
+If it is a bug or issue fix, describe the issue that was fixed.

 If it is a new feature, describe the feature and the iteration of the project spec it addresses.